Robotic-Decision-Making-Lab/auv_controllers/velocity_controllers/README.md

 ## Integral Sliding Mode Controller

-A Chainable dynamic controller designed by Palmer et al. [^1] that provides robustness to matched uncertainties and attenuates chatter.
+A chainable dynamic controller designed by Palmer et al. [^1] that provides robustness to matched uncertainties and attenuates chatter.

 [^1]: E. Palmer, C. Holm, and G. Hollinger, "Angler: An Autonomy Framework for